rodrigohervas/ClientManagerAPI/Readme.md

 ## Configuration: Azure web app and Azure Active Directory:

-Before using the API there are several you need to follow to create the API in Azure and register it in Azure Active Directory:
+Before using the API there are several steps to follow in order to create the API in Azure App Services and register it in Azure Active Directory:

-1. Register the API in Azure Active Directory (you'll need to have an Azure AD tenant configured)
+1. Register the API in Azure Active Directory (you'll need to have an Azure Active Dircetory tenant configured)

 [Recommended Read: Protected Web API app registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-protected-web-api-app-registration)

-2. Configure the API registration in Azure AD (the registration must expose at least one scope/role in the *Expose an API* section)
+2. Configure the API registration in Azure Active Directory (the registration must expose at least one scope/role in the *Expose an API* section)

 3. In **appsettings.json** / **secrets.json**, add the following configuration (get your config data from the Azure AD API registration):